ing-bank/lion/docs/fundamentals/tools/ajax/use-cases.md

 // for instance when a current user is logged out const getCacheIdentifier = () => getActiveProfile().profileId;

-const [cacheRequestInterceptor, cacheResponseInterceptor] = createCacheInterceptors( getCacheIdentifier, globalCacheOptions,
+const { cacheRequestInterceptor, cacheResponseInterceptor } = createCacheInterceptors(
+  getCacheIdentifier,
+  globalCacheOptions,
 );